ocaml/ocaml.org/data/tool_pages/platform/1co_00_compiler_release_cycle.md

 User feedback is welcome on which fixes from OCaml 5 should be also included in 4.14.

-Once OCaml 5 is stabilized, this extended support of OCaml 4.14  will stop.
+Once OCaml 5 is stabilised, this extended support of OCaml 4.14 will stop.
 Currently, we expect to support OCaml 4.14 until OCaml 5.4 (around April 2025).